 This is a continuation of our previous blog post – Tips From a Professional Locksmith to Improve the Security of Your Home

-Security threats are a common occurrence and safety and security related mistakes can cost you and your family peace of mind during a vacation.
+Security threats are a common occurrence and safety and security-related mistakes can cost you and your family peace of mind during a vacation.
 Often, individuals are unable to recognize simple lapses that can be a security hazard when they are not at home.

 A state-of-the-art security system can however keep you valuable and your home safe.
-Apart from safeguarding your property and valuables, you also need to protect yourself from identity thefts.
-Professional locksmiths solve security issues, such as upgrading your locks, installing new keys to your mailbox, and retrieving jammed keys, to offering expert advice on best home security practices.
+Apart from safeguarding your property and valuables, you also need to protect yourself from identity theft.
+Professional locksmiths solve security issues, such as upgrading your locks, installing new keys to your mailbox, retrieving jammed keys, to offering expert advice on best home security practices.

-Teddy Poulos, owner of Charlotte based Locksmith Company A-Access Lock & Key shares his top practical tips on keeping your beautiful North Carolina home safe and secure during a vacation.
+Teddy Poulos, owner of Charlotte-based Locksmith Company A-Access Lock & Key shares his top practical tips on keeping your beautiful North Carolina home safe and secure during a vacation.

 - Front and back doors are the most accessible entry point to a house.
 Easily accessible doors make your home vulnerable to theft and robbery during a vacation.
 Opting for sturdy door hardware with a deadbolt strike plate will make it difficult for robbers or thieves to break-in.

 - Get secure keys that do not break inside the lock.
 After moving into your new house, change all the preexisting locks and codes on the property.
 It is advisable to change the cylinder lock to modern anti-snap door lock.

 - Your mailbox may contain sensitive information like bank account numbers and credit card details.
 So, it is vital to protect your mailbox from prying eyes.
 When out on vacation, request your trusted neighbor or friend to collect your mail on your behalf or better still install a letterbox guard.